patrickomeara/events/README.md

 ## A guide to Laravel's event system.

-Laravel has a powerful event system that allows listening to events and take action when they occur.
+Laravel has a powerful event system that allows listening to events and taking action when they occur.

+I initially presented this talk at PHP Melbourne in November 2022.

 This repository contains a simple Laravel application that demonstrates how to use the event system.

-I initially presented it at PHP Melbourne in November 2022.